Mikhail Dadov

 • Leaders who need platform usage to map to LTV, churn, retention revenue, and ownership

-• A cleaner SAP Customer Loyalty Management operating model around data, segments, journeys, and ownership
+• A cleaner SAP Engagement Cloud operating model around data, segments, journeys, and ownership

 • A roadmap that connects platform work to customer economics instead of broadcast activity